WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/obsolete-content.md

 # Obsolete content

 As WordPress develops and evolves systematically, some methods and technologies change, which may outdate documentation.
-Accurately identifying and marking outdated content is beneficial for readers.
+Accurately identifying and marking outdated content is beneficial for updating and maintaining up-to-date documentation for readers.

 ## Types of obsolete content